-Using the same size block for all your T-shirts will cause the graphics on the T-shirt to be cut on of three ways:
+Using the same size block for all your T-shirts will cause the graphics on the T-shirt to be cut one of three ways:

 I think that all T-shirts should fit the quilt block size perfectly.
 If the image on my T-shirt were cut off I would not be happy at all.

 Project Repat uses a 12" block size.
 This means that more graphics were cropped off.
 In our blanket, 55% of the graphics were cropped.
-The smaller block size means that even more of an image is cropped off than Campus Quilts who uses a larger block size.
+The smaller block size means that even more of the images were cropped off than Campus Quilts who used a larger block size.
 Conversely, the smaller block size meant that small images, although still left stranded, did not look quite as bad.

 Below from left to right or top to bottom - The actual T-shirt, how Project Repat used it, how Too Cool T-shirt Quilts used it.

-Too Cool T-shirt Quilts uses over 20 different blocks sizes.
+Too Cool T-shirt Quilts uses over 20 different blocks sizes, with infinite possibilities for odd sized T-shirt logos .
 This means that none of the graphics on a T-shirt will be cropped and none are left stranded.
 We can cut any clothing item so the graphic is complete.
 So, you can use any graphic that is on a sleeve.
 This would not be possible with a T-shirt quilt that just uses one size quilt block.